Toaster: A Promising Dark Comedy That Ends Up Burnt and Bland

 And, I wonder, why Archana Puran Singh took up this shitty role – of a sex-starved old woman, prying on young men – she simply fails to evoke even a small smile.
 Let alone laugh!

-She should have worked more on her get-up and role rather than hiding behind the garish make-up and skimpy clothes that she perhaps thought would give her ace marks for acting.
+I feel, she should have worked more on her get-up and role rather than hiding behind the garish make-up and skimpy clothes that she perhaps thought would give her ace marks for acting.
 Too much of a disappointment, Mrs Braganza!

 A Scene That Feels Unnecessary and Uncomfortable